 You may link your iPhone to other devices using the technology Apple has provided.
 AirPods are ready to use if your MacBook and iPhone are logged in to iCloud using the same Apple ID.

-Your AirPods will connect to your Mac using the same Apple ID as your iPhone if your Mac is also using the same Apple ID.
+You can connect Airpods with your Mac if you are using the same Apple ID as your iPhone.
+(Click here to check whether your iPhone and Mac are having the same Apple ID or not)

 - They’re ready to use on your Mac if you previously linked your AirPods to your iPhone (your Mac must support Handoff and you must be signed in to iCloud using the same Apple ID).